By Richelle Hanna

 Mom: When would we need to make the decision about enrolling in a plan with Alberta Blue Cross®?

 Richelle: For most retirement health plans, it’s best to explore your options as early as possible, especially prior to leaving your existing plan.
-For example, the Alberta Blue Cross® retiree plan requires applicants to apply within 60 days of their employer health plan ending while applicants must apply within 30 days of coming off an employer health plan for their Blue Choice® and Blue Assured® plans.
+For example, the Alberta Blue Cross® Retiree plan requires applicants to apply within 90 days of their health plan ending while applicants must apply within 30 days of coming off a health plan for their Blue Choice® and Blue Assured® plans.

 Mom: My husband and I plan to travel … a lot!
 We will head down south snowbird style, but also want to do a few other trips per year.
 Do we really need travel insurance?